OnyekaEkesi/South_African_Language_Identification/README.md

 A demonstration of the identification app was made using streamlit.
 1. Run the main script: python main.py

-2 .Enter the text you want to identify the language
+2. Enter the text you want to identify the language

 3. The system will display the identified language